jojeyi/Pixel-Art-Maker/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+Run the 'index.html' file to start the project in a browser.

+Select the desired height, width and color to make a grid.

+Click on individual grid pixels to fill the selected color.

+To change the grid, resubmit with desired inputs.

-## Contributing
+## Build

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-## How to get started :-
+This game is built using HTML, CSS and JavaScript.

+It runs on any web browser.

+It needs internet connection to gather required files and run properly.

 Click on this [LINK](https://ervaibhavkumar.github.io/Udacity-Pixel-Art-Maker/) to see the live version of the website.